DoubleCheck0001/discordjs-utils/README.md

 *The all-in-one utility package for Discord.js*

 ## Getting Started
-This package is meant to be a replacement of Discord.JS.
-All of Discord.JS' features are accessible through this package.
+This package is meant to be a replacement of Discord.js.
+All of Discord.js' functions and variables are still accessible through the API, however.
 ### Installing
 ```bash
 npm i https://github.com/CM8DoubleCheck/discordjs-utils